 As previously mentioned, REBT includes elements of existentialism.
 I discuss these matters with clients on a continual basis.

 Suppose you understand that one day you will die, even if you practice safe and defensive driving skills.
 Maybe you even realize that with the limited time you have available, fulfilling purpose and meaning as an anecdote to suffering is worthwhile.

 You no longer disturb yourself by pretending you’re the moral arbiter of the universe, educator on road safety, or enforcer of posted roadway laws.
 This knowledge could help frame your perspective (D) despite how others behave.

-Suppose that after a back-and-forth dialectic (D), you arrive at a conclusion that better serves your goals.
+Suppose that after a back-and-forth dialectic (D), you arrive at a conclusion that better serves your goals and interests.

-You determine that while it’s true some people violate driving laws, or even your personal desire for driving etiquette, a society in which liberty and freedom exist is inherently dangerous, to a degree, and likely always has been for as long as you can recall.
+You determine that while it’s true some people violate driving laws, or even your personal rules for driving etiquette, a society in which liberty and freedom exist is to a degree inherently dangerous and likely always has been for as long as you can recall.

-Sure, it may be mildly annoying to contemplate how others don’t share your sentiment, and you can accept this all the same (D).
+Sure, it may be mildly annoying to contemplate how others don’t share your sentiment, and you can accept this all the same.

 Because of this Effective new Belief, you are only somewhat annoyed when other motorists behave in a manner you wish they wouldn’t, having met your goal.
-Additionally, you no longer experience unhelpful/unhealthy feelings (C) concerning the roadway, especially because you choose to employ a more helpful new Effective Belief.
+Additionally, you no longer experience unhelpful or unhealthy feelings (C) concerning the roadway, especially because you choose to employ a more helpful Effective belief.